alipala/language-tutor/README.md

 - **Visual Feedback**: Animated microphone states show recording status clearly
 - **Seamless Learning Flow**: Continue your conversation after reviewing pronunciation
 - **Real-time Scrolling Transcript**: Never lose track of your conversation with auto-scrolling transcript

+### 🔍 Web Search for Custom Topics

+The Language Tutor now features an integrated web search capability that allows tutors to access real-time information about any topic you choose.

+#### How to Use Web Search

+1. **Select a Custom Topic**:
+   - On the topic selection page, choose "Custom Topic" or enter your own topic in the input field
+   - Type a specific query, question, or topic you'd like to discuss (e.g., "Latest developments in quantum computing" or "Current situation in Istanbul politics")

+2. **Benefit from Real-time Information**:
+   - The tutor will use web search to gather the latest information about your topic
+   - All responses will incorporate up-to-date facts and details relevant to your chosen topic
+   - The tutor will start the conversation by explicitly mentioning your chosen topic

+3. **Learn with Current Context**:
+   - Practice language skills while discussing current events, recent developments, or specialized topics
+   - Receive vocabulary and expressions that are contextually relevant to your topic of interest
+   - Engage in more meaningful conversations with accurate and timely information

+#### Example Use Cases

+- **Current Events**: "Recent elections in France" or "Latest climate change agreements"
+- **Technology**: "New features in iOS 19" or "Advancements in electric vehicles"
+- **Culture**: "Traditional festivals in Japan this month" or "Recent art exhibitions in Paris"
+- **Sports**: "Results from yesterday's football matches" or "Upcoming Olympic events"
+- **Science**: "Recent discoveries about black holes" or "Latest COVID-19 research"

+#### Technical Details

+- The web search feature uses OpenAI's browsing capabilities to retrieve current information
+- Search results are processed and integrated into the tutor's knowledge base
+- The tutor is instructed to incorporate this information naturally into the conversation
+- The system can handle topics up to 100 characters in length for detailed queries

 ## Architecture